Does the $\nu_{\max}$ scaling relation depend on metallicity? Insights from 3D convection simulations: Acknowledgments

 \section{Acknowledgments}

+The authors are grateful to Karsten Brogaard and Mikkel Lund for reading and commenting on this manuscript.
+We thank also Tim Bedding, Hans-G\"{u}nter Ludwig and Luisa Rodr\'{i}guez D\'{i}az for valuable comments and fruitful discussions.
 RT is supported through NASA grants 80NSSC18K0559 and 80NSSC20K0543.
 Funding for the Stellar Astrophysics Centre was provided by The Danish National Research Foundation (grant agreement no. DNRF106).
 This research was supported by computational resources provided by the Australian Government through the National Computational Infrastructure (NCI) under the National Computational Merit Allocation Scheme and the ANU Merit Allocation Scheme (project y89).
 This work was supported by the Ministry of Education, Youth and Sports of the Czech Republic through the e-INFRA CZ (ID:90254).

-\software{\texttt{Stagger} \citep{1995...Staggercodepaper,2018MNRAS.475.3369C}, \texttt{GARSTEC} \citep{2008Ap&SS.316...99W}, \texttt{ADIPLS}, \citep{2008Ap&SS.316..113C} }
+\software{\texttt{Stagger} \citep{1995...Staggercodepaper,2018MNRAS.475.3369C,stein:StaggerCode}, \texttt{GARSTEC} \citep{2008Ap&SS.316...99W}, \texttt{ADIPLS} \citep{2008Ap&SS.316..113C} }